-Currently, subsistence fishing for Chinook and chum salmon is closed.
+Currently, subsistence fishing for Chinook, chum, and coho salmon is closed.
 Gillnets of 4-inch or smaller mesh may be used 24 hours a day, seven days per week until further notice to target nonsalmon and are restricted to 60-feet or less in length and must be operated as a set net near shore.

 Fishing for nonsalmon remains open 24 hours a day, seven days per week with nonlethal or selective gear types including dip net, beach seine, hand line, longline, and fyke net.
-Chinook and chum salmon must be released alive.
-During the fall season, starting at 12:01 am Wednesday, August 6, fall chum and coho salmon must also be released alive.
+Chinook, chum, and coho salmon must be released alive.